Tareena Shakil: Release

 Shakil was released on license from prison in 2018.
 A convicted terrorist, Shakil must notify police of her personal details as part of her release conditions, including informing them of her home address for 15 years after her release.
 In 2021, Shakil claimed that she was now "ashamed" of her actions and said she "regrets everything".

-In 2021 an ITV documentary was published about her, titled Tareena: Return from ISIS.
-She gave several interviews for the documentary and revealed close relationships with terrorist fighters she had in Syria.
+In 2021, an ITV documentary was published about her, titled Tareena: Return from ISIS.
+She gave several interviews for the documentary and revealed close relationships with fighters she had in Syria.
 On the documentary, it was revealed that Shakil, despite claiming to have in fact never married in Syria, had messaged several people during her time there telling them she had moved out with her new husband.
-It is believed that the man she may have married was American ISIS fighter Russell Dennison, and Shakil admitted in the documentary that she knew the man and had "an arrangement" with him, but that she did not want to say any more.
+It is believed that the man she may have married was American ISIL fighter Russell Dennison, and Shakil admitted in the documentary that she knew the man and had "an arrangement" with him, but that she did not want to say any more.
 She had previously refused to comment on this and other matters at all in 2018 interviews, as she was still on license from prison.

-When asked if she was a 'terrorist' in the documentary she denied it, saying that "I don't think I would be sitting here, having gone through everything I'd been through, on this very tough journey, if I was" and that "I came back knowing what I'd have to face: possible prison, having my child removed from me".
-This is despite the fact that Shakil previously said that when she escaped from Syria she did not realise she would face further punishment.
+When asked if she was a 'terrorist' in the documentary she denied it, saying that "I don't think I would be sitting here, having gone through everything I'd been through, on this very tough journey, if I was," and that "I came back knowing what I'd have to face: possible prison, having my child removed from me."
+This is despite she had previously said that when she escaped from Syria she did not realise she would face further punishment.

-Shakil suggested in the 2021 documentary on her that Shamima Begum, another British woman who had travelled to join ISIS and who had become the subject of a large public debate over whether she should be allowed to return, should not be allowed to come back to the UK.
-A number of British women who went to Syria to join the Islamic State remain in refugee camps there and there is a wide public debate on what should be done with these British citizens if they want to return.
+Shakil suggested in the 2021 documentary on her that Shamima Begum, another British person who had travelled to join ISIL and who had become the subject of a large public debate over whether she should be allowed to return, should not be allowed to come back to the UK.

-In April 2023 it was reported that Shakil wanted to become an Instagram influencer.
+In April 2023, it was reported that Shakil wanted to become an Instagram influencer.
+She has about 50,000 TikTok followers as of April 2026, where she posts dating advice.

+Personal life

+Shakil grew up in Burton upon Trent.
+Her mother is white British and father, from Pakistan, has more than 25 convictions, including violence and drug offences.
+She studied psychology at university, but left without her degree when she married.
+Her marriage was unstable and she spent time homeless.

+After release from jail she was not allowed to go to Burton upon Trent, nor to contact her son or younger siblings, and was subject to electronic tagging and a curfew.
+She moved to Birmingham and worked in cleaning, table service, and admin.
+She describes herself as a victim of "grooming".